AMENDED & RESTATED CORPORATE GOVERNANCE PRINCIPLES

 - BOARD INTERACTION WITH MANAGEMENT

-Compensation and Evaluation: The Compensation Committee is responsible for reviewing and approving all aspects of the compensation paid to the Company's Chief Executive Officer and all executives identified by the Compensation Committee as officers under Section 16(a) of the Securities Exchange Act of 1934 and any other employees designated in the Committee's charter.
-The Compensation Committee also approves all awards under the Company's equity and cash incentive bonus plans and has approval authority for all agreements providing for the payment of benefits following a change in control of the Company, severance following a termination of employment, or any other special arrangement with the executive officers or employees which would affect their compensation.
+Compensation and Evaluation: The Compensation Committee is responsible for reviewing and approving all aspects of the compensation paid to the Company's Chief Executive Officer and executive officers as defined by Rule 3b-7 of the Securities Exchange Act of 1934.
+The Compensation Committee also approves the terms of the Company's equity and cash incentive bonus plans and has approval authority for all agreements providing for the payment of benefits following a change in control of the Company, severance following a termination of employment, or any other special arrangement with the executive officers which would affect their compensation.

 Leadership Development and Succession Planning: The Board is responsible for selecting the CEO.
 The Board will make this selection in the manner and utilizing the criteria it feels best serves the Company.
 The CEO is accountable to the Board for the overall performance of the Company.
 Following the end of each fiscal year, the Compensation Committee shall conduct a review of the performance of the CEO.
 The Compensation Committee shall establish the evaluation process and determine the specific criteria on which the performance of the CEO is evaluated.
 The Compensation Committee works on a periodic basis with the Chairman and CEO to review, maintain and revise, if necessary, the Company's succession plan upon the CEO's retirement and in the event of an unexpected occurrence.
 The CEO shall report to the Board on succession planning for the CEO and senior management positions.